 Verification (Income, Rent, Utilities): Income will be verified in accordance with existing procedures used to verify income to determine eligibility.
-Amounts due under a lease or occupancy agreement will be verified by requiring the family to furnish copies of an executed rental agreement, canceled checks or rent receipts for the immediate past 90 days, a copy of current purchase agreement, or by contacting the lien holder or landlord direct.
-Utility payments will be verified by presenting copies of canceled checks or receipts for the most recent six-month period.
+Amounts due under a lease or occupancy agreement will be verified by requiring the family to furnish copies of an executed rental agreement, canceled checks or rent receipts for the most recent sixmonth period, a copy of current purchase agreement, or by contacting the lien holder or landlord direct.
+Utility payments will be verified by presenting copies of canceled checks, utility bills or receipts for the most recent six-month period.

-PREFERENCE 6: DeKalb County Continuum of Care Preference (1 point): The DeKalb County Continuum of Care Preference is given to Applicant families, otherwise eligible, who are currently residing in Emergency Shelter, Transitional Shelter, Permanent Supportive housing or participating in homeless services at/in/through a participating DeKalb County Continuum of Care agency (at the time of verification) and have received a written letter of recommendation not less than 30 days old from a participating DeKalb County Continuum of Care agency.
+PREFERENCE 5: DeKalb County, IL Supportive Service Agency Preference (1 point):

+The DeKalb County, IL Supportive Service Agency Preference is given to Applicant families, otherwise eligible, who are currently residing in Emergency Shelter, Transitional Shelter, Permanent Supportive housing OR participating at/in/through a participating DeKalb County, IL Supportive Service Agency (at the time of verification) and have received a written letter of recommendation not less than 30 days old from a participating DeKalb County, IL Supportive Service Agency.

-Verification: A written letter of recommendation from a participating DeKalb County CoC agency, not less than 30 days old, confirming the eligible applicant's current successful program participation, services received, and demonstrates that the family or individual is housing ready and can maintain successful lease compliance (low risk of homeless recidivism).
+Verification: A written letter of recommendation from a participating DeKalb County, IL Supportive Service Agency, not less than 30 days old, confirming the eligible applicant's current successful program participation, services received, and demonstrates that the family or individual is housing ready and can maintain successful lease compliance (low risk of homeless recidivism).